cajuon/nostalgia/readme.md

 4. Use of third party resources
    JQueryUI - Tab Widget (for contents on content page)
    AJAX - XMLHttpRequest (get data from JSON file)
-   Facebook API - Social Plugim-Comments (for forum on content page)
+   Facebook API - Social Plugin-Comments (for forum on content page)

 5. References